Lib Tech Attack Banana 2015 - 2011 Review by The Good Ride

 The Attack Banana is an interesting board.
 There are 3 boards with Banana in the name and all three are very different.
 There is the Skate Banana which started it all and is a loose playful park ride.
 Then there is the Banana Magic which is an aggressive somewhat stable all mountain ride.
 Then there is the Attack Banana that is in it’s own world.

 Powder: Not enough powder here to understand how it works but a 100 day a year rider who I know and respect loves this in the pow.
 It has a bit of a surfy feel for a twin and also offers a less grippy feel in thicker snow.
 It seems like this would be a good powder twin for taking a freestyle approach to the mountain on a pow day.
+It also has quick turn initiation and would be fine in tight spots like trees.

 Turn Initiation and Carving: Just as easy to get from edge to edge as the Skate Banana but it feels a little different.
 It’s pretty loose between the feet but making wider starts to engage the camber at the tip/tail.
 When you start to get into a carve you can feel the camber for sure but it’s not as good as some of the other EC2 BTX boards we have tried here.